ricky-davis/AstroLauncher/README.md

 # Set the port you want the Web Management Server to run on
 WebServerPort=5000

+# Automatically generated SHA256 password hash for the admin panel in the webserver
+WebServerPasswordHash=

 # Disable the server console popup window.
 DisableServerConsolePopup=False
 ```